Parents File For Divorce In Both Canada And Belgium: The Supreme Court of Canada Weighs In

 The Supreme Court of Canada looked at the conditions required for an application under Article 3137.
 The requirements are that the parties need to be identical in both actions, the action must have first originated in a foreign court, and the court’s decision must be recognizable under a court in Quebec.
 The court explained that last requirement, writing “a foreign decision will not be recognized if its outcome runs counter to the moral, social, economic or even political conceptions that underpin Quebec’s legal order.”

 The court ultimately decided that the Quebec proceedings should continue, but should not apply to property that was purchased while they were in Belgium.
 The court wrote, “There are a number of factors in support of the possibility that that outcome will not involve the revocation of the gifts, and therefore that it will not be manifestly inconsistent with this international public order.
 This is enough to meet the third condition.”

 The end of a marriage is always difficult and emotional.
-The experienced and compassionate divorce lawyers at Lex Arbesman Legal can make the process easier by providing outstanding legal guidance and ensuring your interests and rights are protected so that you can focus on moving on with your life.
+The experienced and compassionate divorce lawyers at NULaw can make the process easier by providing outstanding legal guidance and ensuring your interests and rights are protected so that you can focus on moving on with your life.
 Contact us online or at 416-481-5604 to book a consultation.